Amanda Reid

-Amanda Reid (formerly Amanda Fowler; 12 November 1996) is an Australian Paralympic swimmer, cyclist and snowboarder.
+Amanda Reid (formerly Fowler; born 12 November 1996) is an Australian Paralympic swimmer, cyclist and snowboarder.
 She represented Australia at the 2012 Summer Paralympics in swimming.
 At the 2016 Rio de Janeiro Paralympics, she won a silver medal in the Women's 500 m Time Trial C1–3 and at the 2020 Tokyo Paralympics a gold medal in the 500 m Time Trial C1–3.
 At the 2024 Paris Paralympics, she won a gold medal in the 500 m Time Trial C1–3 (defending her gold medal in Tokyo).

-In 2023, she won a gold medal at the 2023 World Para Snowboard Championships.
+In 2023, she won a gold medal at the 2023 World Para Snowboard Championships and competed in snowboarding at the 2026 Winter Paralympics.
+She became Australia's first indigenous Winter Paralympian.

 Personal

 Reid was born on 12 November 1996 with spastic quadriplegia and an intellectual disability.
 She is from the Blue Mountains town of Blaxland in New South Wales.
 She has heritage from the Wemba-Wemba and Guringai people.
 She attended Blaxland High School and Endeavour Sports High School.
+In 2026, she lives in Adelaide, South Australia.